 The holidays are a great time for us to connect with family and friends, catch up on things we’ve been avoiding, and enjoy rest and relaxation.
 Although they bring joy and excitement, holiday breaks can throw us off the routines we follow to remain healthy and active.
 Traveling, visiting family, attending parties, and entertaining friends consumes each day, leaving little time for exercise.
 Additionally, many of our holiday plans revolve around food and drink, and a lot of of it!

-Enjoyable as they may be, the holidays can disrupt our schedules, mess with our diet, and derail us from our efforts to be active.
+Enjoyable as they may be, the holidays can disrupt our schedules, mess with our diets, and derail us from our efforts to be active.
 Don’t let the holidays get the best of you!
-Here are three useful tips to consider as you work to get in shape and back on track after the holidays.
+Here are three useful tips to consider as you work to get back in shape and back on track after the holidays.

 1. Set A Routine

 Many of us don’t like to admit it, but we are creatures of habit.
 A variety of bad habits form or resurface during the holidays and can stay with us for weeks following.
 Fortunately, we can also establish habits that are good for us.
 Try to set a consistent schedule that allows you to incorporate healthy choices and physical activity.
 Map out your week and see where you can find some free time each day.
 Routine schedules can be used for practically anything: eating, exercise, sleep, work and play.
 You’ll be amazed at how much much you can accomplish if you simply plan in advance.

 2. Cut Out Overeating